Alabama vs. Clemson: Odds, spread, over/under - November 28

 Alabama vs. Clemson: Odds, spread, over/under and other Vegas lines - November 28

-The Alabama Crimson Tide (5-1) look to continue a four-game home winning streak when hosting the Clemson Tigers (5-0) on Tuesday, November 28, 2023 at 9:30 PM ET.
+The Alabama Crimson Tide (5-1) will be looking to build on a four-game home winning run when squaring off against the Clemson Tigers (5-0) on Tuesday, November 28, 2023 at Coleman Coliseum.
+It airs at 9:30 PM ET on ESPN.

-In this article, you will find the spread and odds across multiple sportsbooks for the Alabama vs. Clemson matchup.
+See odds, spreads, over/unders and more from multiple sportsbooks in this article for the Alabama vs. Clemson matchup.

 Alabama vs. Clemson Game Info